 University of Miami School of Law, on the move

-It is not surprising Dean and Professor of Law Patricia D. White was named the most influential woman in legal education by the National Jurist as she has started an array of new initiatives during her leadership.
+It is not surprising Dean and Professor of Law Patricia D. White was named the most influential woman in legal education by the National Jurist in 2012 and also named to their 2013 list as she has started an array of new initiatives during her leadership.
 Highlights include:

 More Joint Degrees

 She has greatly expanded collaborative efforts with other departments within the University with the newly created:

 More Hands-On Training